Relative strength index (RSI) is a technical momentum indicator most traders use in the market. It was developed by J. Welles Wilder.

 How to trade using Relative Strength Index (RSI)

-It is very important to get extra confirmation for the signals for example combining RSI with other indicators and candlestick patterns.
-We look at that in detail in our next sessions.
+It is very important to get more confirmation for the signals for example combining RSI with other indicators and candlestick patterns.
+Let’s look at an example below;

 Note that we didn’t take the entries at A and B because the RSI didn’t go into the the overbought/ oversold condition zones.